HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 C2_10
 =====

-tc: IF ntabau=1 OR ntaorg=1 OR ntapru=1 OR ntaand=1
+tc: IF ntaleist=3 AND ntawieei=3 AND ntaanwes=3 AND ntalv=3 AND ntaselbst=3 AND ntagrup=3 AND ntaflex=3 AND ntadicht=3 AND ntawieho=3 AND ntadauer=3 AND ntaprart=3

-vn: nbkenn; nbsond; nbhemm; nbsecr; nbsich; nbsupp; nbaufw; nbexp; nbmiss;
+vn: nbkenn; nbfueh; nbunbek; nbextra; nblast; nbhemm; nbsecr; nbwen; nbaufw; nberlo; nbaend; nband
-nbkons; nband; nbando

 qt: Mehrfachauswahl

 hl:

 in:

-q1: Weshalb haben Sie nicht um individuelle Anpassungen/Absprachen gebeten bzw. keine Nachteilsausgleiche beantragt?
+q: Weshalb haben Sie trotz Ihrer beeinträchtigungsbezogenen Schwierigkeiten nicht um individuelle Anpassungen gebeten bzw. keine Nachteilsausgleiche beantragt?

 is: Bitte alles Zutreffende auswählen.